Danilo Restivo: Victims of haircutting approach police

-An appeal in summer of 2004 saw four women approach police stating that they too had hair cut while travelling on buses in the Bournemouth area between 2000 and 2004.
+An appeal in summer of 2004 saw four women approach police stating that they had their hair cut while travelling on buses in the Bournemouth area between 2000 and 2004.
 This included Holly Stroud, who was on her way to college, studying A-Levels, who, in June 2004, identified Restivo as the man who had cut her hair on a bus on 13 March 2003, after being asked to look at a number of photographs by police.
 She stated that she was on the number 31 bus from Charminster, just after 08:00 BST.
 She felt something pulling on her hair, first thinking she had got her hair caught on the seat, feeling as if individual strands were being pulled out.
 Turning around and expecting it to be a child from school teasing her, she was shocked to find an adult man, staring directly at her.
 She stated that something that smelt of menthol and was "white and sticky" was in her hair afterwards, with a smell that reminded her of Olbas Oil.
 Arriving at college, Stroud washed her hair, noticing that her hair had been cut, from strands falling into the sink.

 Another student, Katie McGoldrick, identified Restivo from photographs shown to her by police.
 McGoldrick said that at a time between September 2002 and May 2003, she had caught a bus along Charminster Road.
 A man sat behind her and she felt her hair being tugged, hearing something that sounded like the cutting of fabric.
 The man was right up against the back of the seat, with him getting off at the next stop at the Richmond Arms pub, where he stood and stared at her from the pavement.
 She later realised approximately 2 inches of her hair had been cut.
 In June 2004, she identified Restivo from a range of photographs.